Digital Media Summer Camp

 - Create content for a web-based publication

-- Hone writing & photography skills
+- Hone writing and photography skills

-- Learn essential audio & video skills
+- Learn essential audio and video skills

 - Sharpen interviewing skills

-If you are a high school student interested in telling compelling stories through photo, video, audio, and the written word this camp is for you.
-You won't spend your time cooped up in a classroom; you'll get out into the community, practicing new skills with professionals guiding you.
-We'll also have many fun activities (this is camp, after all).
+If you are a high school student interested in telling compelling stories through photo, video, audio and the written word, this camp is for you.
+You won’t spend your time cooped up in a classroom; you’ll get out into the community, practicing new skills with professionals guiding you.
+We’ll also have many fun activities (this is camp, after all).

-For 2020 the cost of camp is $400, but scholarships are available.
+Scholarships are available.
 If you are interested in receiving consideration for a scholarship, please check that option on the camp application.